Plutonia-Games/FactionsUUID/README.md

 # WARNING

-## This branch is for a legacy version of the plugin for MC 1.8.8
+## This branch is for a legacy version of the plugin for MC 1.8.8 for Java 8, supporting latest FactionsUUID updates.

 ## It receives less frequent updates, primarily bug fixes.